My Emacs Configuration

 Process management

-prodigy is a great and handsome frontend for managing long-running services.
-Since many of the services I need to run are closed-source, the calls to prodigy-define-service are located in an adjacent file.
-Unfortunately, prodigy doesn’t really have any good support for managing Homebrew services.
-Maybe I’ll write one, in my copious spare time.
+is a great and handsome frontend for managing long-running services.
+Since many of the services I need to run are closed-source, the calls to prodigy-define-service

-(use-package prodigy
+use-package prodigy

-:bind (("C-c 8" . #'prodigy)
+("C-c 8" . #'prodigy)

-("$" . #'end-of-buffer))
+:map prodigy-view-mode-map"$" . #'end-of-buffer))

-:custom (prodigy-view-truncate-by-default t)
+:custom (prodigy-view-truncate-by-default

-(load "~/.config/emacs/services.el" 'noerror))
+:configload "~/.config/emacs/services.el" 'noerror)) (

 Snippets